 The building remained a rental property until July 1985, when the landlord sold it to the residents who created the co-operative corporation, an idea first launched in New York

 by Finns in 1916 in Sunset Park.
-These days, Pinehurst owners occupy nearly all the apartments and make the
+These days, Pinehurst owners occupy nearly all of the apartments and make